-Revenue expenditure for the year was £33.48million.
-Although this figure is not separately identified in anv of the statements, it represents actual revenue resources applied during the year.
-The three main categories of spending are employee costs, running expenses and housing benefit Running payments. expenses include maintenance of buildings, vehicle costs, and supplies and services.
+Revenue expenditure for the year was £33.66million.
+Although this figure is not separately identified in any of the statements, it represents actual revenue resources applied during the year.
+The three main categories of spending are employee costs, running counts 2014/15 expenses and housing benefit payments.
+Running expenses include maintenance of buildings, vehicle costs, and supplies and services.
 The chart opposite illustrates the proportion in which expenditure was incurred on these categories of expenditure.
-The largest element at £15.25million is the payment of benefits on behalf of Central Government.
-This is some £5million less than in 2012/13 reflecting the fact that in 2013/14 the responsibility for the distribution of Council Tax Benefit was moved to the Authority leaving Housing Benefits to be distributed on behalf of Central Government.
+The largest element at £15.75million is the payment of Housing Benefits on behalf of Central Government.